Soorya001/Factorize/README.md

 # Factorize

+A react based web-app served using a Flask server.
+The app was built to analyze a twitter profile and the provided tweet using a link provided of a particular tweet.
+It uses a machine learning model to classify the profile as 1.
+Human 2.
+Bot.
+The classification is performed on the basis of various parameters which are obtained through the twitter API, which is then fed into the model.
+The content of the tweet is web-scrapped using google-search package to obtain links related to the contents of the tweet

 ## ./Backend
 ### backend.py
 The front is served using a flask server, which uses tweepy for twitter API, and pickle for importing the Machine Learning model which is used for profiling.